Mary Monroe (author): Biography

 Mary Monroe was born on December 12, 1949, and is the third of four children, born in Toxey, Alabama.
 She spent the first part of her life in Alabama and Ohio, moving to Richmond, California, in 1973.
 She was the first person in her family to graduate from high school.
-She is a self-taught writer, she never attended college or took any writing classes.
+She is a self-taught writer, as she never attended college or took any writing classes.

 Her first novel, The Upper Room, was published by St. Martin's Press in New York in 1985, and in London by Allison and Busby in 1986.
 Her second novel, God Don't Like Ugly, was published in 2000 by Kensington Books, and in 2001 won a PEN Oakland Award for Best Fiction of the Year.

 A successful author and mother of two children, Monroe currently resides in Oakland, where she continues to write bestselling novels.
 Monroe is divorced, she travels the world and writes books based on life experiences and the people around her.